CogitaterSigauke/foodwebapp/README.md

 # Steps To Release A New Version of The Software

-* We will check reported github reported issues
+* We will check reported github issues
 * Fix the bugs for the future release
 * Create a new git feature branch and prevent everyone from merging into master
-* Fix bugs and add features while amking sure to push to the new feature branch
+* Fix bugs and add features while making sure to push to the new feature branch
 * Update the software version number in the documentation and release notes
 * Update the readme file to indicate the new features
 * Update version number in the code
-* Run tests after ater very upload to the feature branch
+* Run tests after very upload to the feature branch
 * Run test on the branch before merging it to master
 * Check that everything is working and no conflicts exists
 * If the software is perfoming as expected, start the deploying process
 * Build the application and run it on the local server
-* We you use live-server for that
+* You can use live-server for that
-* Run tests to check the links, buttons, and all functionality *(You can forcus on the newly added features)*
+* Run tests to check the links, buttons, and all functionality *(You can focus on the newly added features)*
 * Deploy the new software
 * Add release notes on github